-• New Base of Operations in California: On December 1, 2021, the Company announced that its wholly owned subsidiary, Graphene Laboratories, Inc., is opening new location in Cerritos, California.
-The new location is a 3,895 square foot office and warehouse facility located at 16220 Manning Way in Cerritos, California, and will be mainly used as a distribution center for the Company's products.
-In addition, the Company has also engaged the services of a California-based third-party logistics company to increase its distribution capacity.

-- ISO 9001 Certification and Exclusive 5-Year Supply Agreement with Global Microconnector Company: On December 14, 2021, the Company announced that its wholly owned subsidiary, Graphene Laboratories, Inc., recently received ISO 9001 certification ("ISO 9001") for its manufacturing facility in Ronkonkoma, New York.
-Obtaining ISO 9001 was a prerequisite for G6 to enter into an exclusive five-year supply agreement with a global microconnector company headquartered in Europe.
-Although the terms of the agreement are confidential, the Company's client is well known in the design, manufacture and sale of flexible printed circuits.
+- New Base of Operations in California: On December 1, 2021, the Company announced that its wholly owned subsidiary, Graphene Laboratories, Inc., opened a new location in Cerritos, California, that is used as a distribution center for the Company's products.
+In addition, the Company has also engaged the services of a California-based third-party logistics company to increase its distribution capacity. - ISO 9001 Certification: On December 14, 2021, the Company announced that its wholly owned subsidiary, Graphene Laboratories, Inc., received ISO 9001 certification ("ISO 9001") for its manufacturing facility in Ronkonkoma, New York. - Exclusive 5-Year Supply Agreement with Global Microconnector Company: On December 14, 2021, upon ISO 9001 Certification, G6 entered into a long-term supply contract with an established client in the design, manufacture and sale of flexible printed circuits.
 Pursuant to the terms and conditions of the agreement, G6 shall supply its products for a variety of smartcard applications. - Testing Services Agreement with the U.S. Army Engineer Research & Development Center: On January 17, 2022, the Company announced that its wholly owned subsidiary, Graphene Laboratories, Inc., had entered into a Testing Services Agreement with the U.S. Army Engineer Research & Development Center in Vicksburg, Mississippi.
 The Company will assess the ability of graphene oxide materials to solve environmental challenges through the adsorptive removal of contaminants.